-Starting on May 15, 2020 the permittee shall quarterly conduct chronic static renewal toxicity tests on a composite sample of the final effluent at Outfall 001.
+Starting immediately, the permittee shall quarterly conduct chronic static renewal toxicity tests on a grab sample of the final effluent at Outfall(s) 001.
 The sample shall be collected at the point of compliance before mixing with the receiving water.

-Three samples are required and samples shall be collected on Monday, Wednesday and Friday of each sampling period.

-The chronic toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Marine and Estuarine Organisms, Third Edition, October 2002 EPA-821-R-02-014, as per 40 CFR 136.3(a) TABLE IA-LIST OF APPROVED BIOLOGICAL METHODS.
-Test species shall consist of Cyprinodon variegatus (sheepshead minnow).
+Three samples are required and samples shall be collected on Monday, Wednesday and Friday of each sampling period or collected on a two day progression for each sampling period.
+This may be changed with Director approval.
+The chronic toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms, Fourth Edition, October 2002, EPA-821-R-02-013 as per 40 CFR 136.3(a) TABLE IA-LIST OF APPROVED BIOLOGICAL METHODS.
+Test species shall consist of Ceriodaphnia dubia and Pimephales promelas (fathead minnow).

-A multi-dilution test consisting of at least five concentrations and a control is required at two dilutions below and two above the RWC, if possible.
+A multi dilution test consisting of at least five concentrations and a control is required at two dilutions below and two above the RWC, if possible.
 If test acceptability criteria are not met for control survival, growth, or reproduction, the test shall be considered invalid.
 A valid replacement test is required within the specified sampling period to remain in compliance with this permit.
-Chronic toxicity occurs when, during a chronic toxicity test, the 25% inhibition concentration (IC25) calculated on the basis of test organism survival and growth or survival and reproduction, is less than or equal to 100% effluent concentration (equivalent to the RWC).
-If a sample is found to be chronically toxic during a routine test, the monitoring frequency shall become biweekly (see Part I, 4, c Accelerated Testing).
+Chronic toxicity occurs when, during a chronic toxicity test, the 25% inhibition concentration (IC25) calculated on the basis of test organism survival and growth or survival and reproduction, is less than or equal to 3.4% effluent concentration (equivalent to the RWC).
+If a sample is found to be chronically toxic during a routine test, the monitoring frequency shall become biweekly (see Part I.C.4.b., Accelerated Testing).